Kitware/sc25-trame-tutorial/website/index.md

       width: 48
     details: This tutorial can be followed online by using Binder for most of the demonstrations and exercises.
 That track is designed to overcome system incompatibility that prevent the two previous track to be used.
     link: https://mybinder.org/v2/gh/Kitware/sc25-trame-tutorial/main?labpath=jupyter

+  # - title: Using ParaView for genomic visualization at scale (LANL)
+  #   icon:
+  #     src: /usecases.svg
+  #     alt: EPIC
+  #     width: 54
+  #   # details: Enabling genomic discovery via visualization at scale with ParaView and trame.
+  #   link: /usecases/epic
+  - title: Evolving Peacock into a more robust interface for MOOSE modeling and simulation
+    icon:
+      src: /usecases.svg
+      alt: Peacock
+      width: 54
+    details: MOOSE facilitates the coupling of multiple physical phenomena, essential to reactor simulation.
+Nuclear reactors involve several physical phenomena provided by NEAMS codes that are coupled and correlated with each other through MOOSE.
+We will present the trame-based evolution of Peacock and how it is enabling a more capable interface for modeling and simulation.
+    link: /usecases/peacock
-  - title: Building Interactive Dashboards for the Beam, Plasma & Accelerator Simulation Toolkit (BLAST) with trame
+  - title: Interactive Dashboards for the Beam, Plasma & Accelerator Simulation Toolkit (BLAST) with trame
     icon:
       src: /usecases.svg
       alt: BLAST codes on HPC